 ASX's payout ratio would broadly be considered high, and as such this stock could appeal to those looking to generate an income.
 Bear in mind however that companies should normally also look to re-invest a decent amount of net profits to ensure future growth.

 The latest dividend was paid out to all shareholders who bought their shares by 5 September 2021 (the "ex-dividend date").

 Have ASX's shares ever split?

 ASX's shares were split on 20 March 2000.

 ASX share price volatility

 ASX Limited operates as a multi-asset class and integrated exchange company in Australia and internationally.
-The company offers securities and derivatives exchange, and ancillary services; central counterparty clearing services; and technical and information services.
-It is also involved in the registry, depository, and settlement activities, as well as delivery-versus-payment clearing of financial products.
+The company provides listings, trading, clearing, settlement, technical and information services, and other post-trade services; securities and derivatives exchange, and ancillary services; and central counterparty clearing services.
+It also operates markets for a range of asset classes, including equities, fixed income, commodities, and energy; provides data and technology services to intermediaries, banks, information vendors, and software developers to enable them to make decisions, offer services to their clients, and connect with one another; and is involved in the registry, depository, and settlement activities, as well as delivery-versus-payment clearing of financial products.
 The company was founded in 1987 and is based in Sydney, Australia.